 When is the next annular solar eclipse?
 See our home page for a countdown!

 Hybrid solar eclipse

-As you might have guessed, a Hybrid is a bit of both, a Total solar eclipse and an Annular solar eclipse.
+As you might have guessed, a hybrid solar eclipse is a bit of all three of the other types of eclipse: a partial solar eclipse, then a total or annular solar eclipse.
 Depending on where you stand in the eclipse track on the surface of Earth, it appears as a total solar eclipse, whereas at other points it appears as an annular solar eclipse.
-They’re very rare and happen about once every 10 years.
-When is the next Hybrid solar eclipse?
-It’s on April 20, 2023 in Australia and Timor Leste.
+Each side of either totality or annularity you see another type of solar eclipse – a partial solar eclipse.

 Photo credits: Rick Fienberg / TravelQuest International / Wilderness Travel (left & center) & Wikipedia (far-right)